-• On the NameNode host machine, edit the <HADOOP_CONF_DIR>/yarn.exclude file and add the list of NodeManager hostnames (separated by a newline character).
+On the ResourceManager host machine, edit the <HADOOP\CONF\DIR>/ yarn.exclude file and add the list of NodeManager hostnames (separated by a newline character).

-where <HADOOP_CONF_DIR> is the directory for storing the Hadoop configuration files.
+where <HADOOP\CONF\DIR> is the directory for storing the Hadoop configuration files.
 For example, /etc/hadoop/conf.

-• If your cluster utilizes a yarn.include file, remove the decommissioned nodes from the <haddenumber that the control of the remove the decommissioned nodes from the change of the control of the remove the decommissioned nodes from the change of the cha file).
+• If your cluster utilizes a yarn.include file, remove the decommissioned nodes from the <HADOOP\CONF\DIR>/yarn.include file on the ResourceManager host machine.

+If no yarn.include file is specified, all NodeManagers are considered to be included in the cluster (unless excluded in the yarn.exclude file).
 The yarn.resourcemanager.nodes.include-path and yarn.resourcemanager.nodes.exclude-path properties in yarn-site.xml are used to specify the yarn.include and yarn.exclude files.